Imprints of $U_A(1)$ chiral anomaly and disorder in the Dirac eigenspectrum of QCD at finite temperature

-At even higher temperatures $T > T_{U(1)}$, we expect that Dirac eigenvalues arising due to a gauge background consisting of a dilute gas of instantons will accumulate in the deep infrared part of the eigenvalue spectrum~\cite{Dick:2015twa, Ding:2020xlj}, thus separating from the bulk through a gap.
-We observe this gap opening in the eigenvalue spectrum as the temperatures are increased beyond $195$ MeV.
-This is also evident in our plot for the normalized level ratios for the eigenvalue bins at much higher temperatures $T>250$ MeV which we have shown in Fig.~\ref{fig:rtilda_high_T}.
-The eigenvalues $\lambda/T\gtrsim 0.5$ that appear beyond a gap correspond to the region which defines the bulk spectrum for lower temperatures $T \lesssim 200$ MeV.
-For these eigenmodes the values of $\langle \tilde{r} \rangle$ are also intermediate between the GUE and an uncorrelated matrix ensemble as evident in Fig.~\ref{fig:rtilda_high_T}.
-Extending the block-like construction discussed in the previous subsection and in section~\ref{sec:DescribingMixedRatios}, one can interpret the $\langle \tilde{r} \rangle$ in the bins just above the gap arising due to mixing between the chaotic and localized regions present in the bulk spectrum.
-However the bulk spectrum is overwhelmingly chaotic with a few localized eigenmodes in its tail, resulting in the $\langle \tilde{r} \rangle$ approaching its GUE value immediately within the first few bins as the temperature is increased.
-This is evidently different from the trend visible in the $\langle \tilde{r} \rangle$ data at $T \lesssim 195$ MeV, which is shown here again in Fig.~\ref{fig:rtilda_high_T} for the sake of comparison.
+Extending the block-like construction discussed in the previous subsection, one can interpret the $\langle \tilde{r} \rangle$ values in the bins just above the gap as arising due to mixing between the chaotic and localized regions of the bulk eigenspectrum.
+This will be discussed in detail in section~\ref{sec:DescribingMixedRatios}.
+However, since the bulk spectrum is overwhelmingly chaotic with only a few localized eigenmodes in its tail, the $\langle \tilde{r} \rangle$ immediately approaches its GUE value within the first few bins as the temperature is increased.
+This is evidently different from the trend visible in the $\langle \tilde{r} \rangle$ data at $T = 195$ MeV, which is shown again in Fig.~\ref{fig:rtilda_high_T} for the sake of comparison.